 Could this knowledge be helpful in your CAT preparation?
 Absolutely!
 The challenge for you, is to simply identify the good patterns and maintain them, and to identify the bad ones and avoid them.

-The Level Analytics tab in the right-hand bar in your AIRCAT login is an extremely effective device to see how you’ve been doing on easy, intermediate, difficult questions across tests, overall as well as in each section.
+The ADAPTIVE Analysis Excel sheet in your AIRCAT logins is an extremely effective device to see how you’ve been doing on easy, intermediate, difficult questions across tests, overall as well as in each section.

 Use it well and you will know which patterns are bogging you down and which ones are propping you up.